Avoiding Ransomware as part of IT Security.

 - Do employ content scanning and filtering on your mail servers.
 Inbound e-mails should be scanned for known threats band phishing before they even get to your network and this should also block any attachment types that could pose a threat, such as native Microsoft Office documents which can contain Macros.
 When releasing mail from Quarantine be very careful that it is a genuine email with a genuine attachment.
 If in doubt, leave it.

 - Make sure that all systems and software are up to date with relevant patches.
 Exploit kits hosted on compromised websites are commonly used to spread malware.
 Regular patching of vulnerable software is necessary to help prevent infection.
 To this end, ensure that your Operating Systems and other line of business software is current and within support from the manufacturer so that it is being kept up to date and any bugs and loopholes are fixed.

-- If traveling, alert your IT department beforehand, especially if you’re going to be using a public Internet service.
+- If travelling, alert your IT department beforehand.
+Especially if you’re going to be using a public Internet service.
 Where possible, use a secure VPN which will help protect you on public networks.
 Be aware that you may not be able to access your Company’s systems when on a public network or a different IP from your home address.

 - Don’t use Mapped drives.
 Most Ransomware will originate on a user’s PC.
 If they have drives mapped to data it will jump across these and infect the server.
 In more modern server systems, mapped drives are replaced with shortcuts to data folders which reduces this risk.